hcl14/AutoPhrase/README.md

 0.9629262437    shallow water
 ```

 Notice the "Untokenized" error.
-ASCII convertion still lefts intect some Unicode characters like `U+0008` or `U+0014`, and Stanford tagger complains about them.
-Stanford allows skipping those characters or turning into a separate tags, but, I quess either way might shift the POS tags sequence compared to tokenized text, depending on whether bad character is a part of the word or not.
+ASCII convertion still lefts intact some Unicode characters like `U+0008` or `U+0014`, and Stanford tagger complains about them (the same was with old tokenizer).
+Stanford allows skipping those characters or turning into a separate tags, but, I quess either way might shift the POS tags sequence compared to tokenized text, depending on whether bad character is a part of the word or not (perhaps that was the source of errors?).
 Therefore, for simplicity, I've chosen to create `raw_tokenized_train.txt` from the data already filtered by Stanford Tokenizer, i.e. create both `raw_tokenized_train.txt` and `pos_tags_tokenized_train.txt` and all other files from its output `text.tag`.
-POS tag sequence and tokenized text must be exactly equal in length now.
+POS tag sequence and tokenized text must be exactly equal in length now regardless of what `wc -w` says.

 To read about the Stanford POS tagger options:
 [https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/tagger/maxent/MaxentTagger.html](https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/tagger/maxent/MaxentTagger.html)